 •Exclude objects which you do not want to deploy because your are certain you don't want/need them in your production environment.

 This information is exported into a Deployment package file (in Bizagi, this file will be using the .bex extension).

-The .bex file is taken to the Production server, and this file becomes an input to analyze and preview the importing actions (those carried when publishing into an existing Test or Production environment), in order to ensure that the objects will be taken as planned.
+The .bex file is taken to the Production server, and this file becomes an input to analyze and preview the importing actions (those carried when publishing into an existing Test or Production environment), in order to make sure that the objects will be taken as planned.